Harfenlabor/harfenlabor.com/exampleSite/content/research/wood-science-meets-historical-instrument-making.md

 **Haag**: Yes.

 **Kleinmann**: I didn’t have all the measurements at the time.
 In terms of construction, this harp is the same; I have the braces over the top like on the Barberini Harp, which I will come back to.
 I made everything as on the Barberini, it is just that the measurements are not exactly the same.
 Moreover, the Barberini Harp originally had C3 as the last string.
-Today, when you sell an Italian harp, the musician also wants to play Handel on it.
-The typical Handel... \[such as the Harp Concerto in B Flat Major, Op 4, No 6, HWV 294\].
+Today, when you sell an Italian harp, the musician also wants to play Händel on it.
+The typical Händel... \[such as the Harp Concerto in B Flat Major, Op 4, No 6, HWV 294\].

 **Haag**: \[00:07:51\] Something I don't know much about.